BasicJavaElte/Practices2018/Class-08/README.md

 The guys from the Picture are Pedro and Bino, they are waiting their delayed salary.

-All the errors should be handle, in this case and only today, you can print it out and say "Bino!
-This is a cilada"

-Your job is to create a software capable to register people and their information, there is another team working on the payment checks.
-They said that any employee class which has implemented the functions bellow will work just fine for their system.
+Your job Today is to create a software to register people and their information, there is another team working on the payment checks.
+They said any employee class which has implemented the functions bellow will work just fine for their system.

 double getGrossWage() // returning the gross salary String getDiscounts() // returning the discounts and descriptions